 Use Mozilla wordmarks only as an adjective, never as a noun or verb.
 Do not use them in plural or possessive forms.

-- Instead, use the generic term for our product or service following the trademark.
+- Instead, use the generic term for the Mozilla product or service following the trademark.

 - For example: Firefox web browser, Pocket app.